These banana pancakes are so much fun – pancakes but but in miniature form! Fruity and light, they’re great for snacks, children and party foods.

 Come an say hello on social media and give Girl Eats World a follow!

-- @jogirleatsworld – Follow me on Instagram for more recipes, reviews and behind the scenes.
+- @jogirleatsworld – Follow me on Instagram and TikTok for more recipes, reviews and behind the scenes.

 - #cookiteatitliveit – Trying out one of my recipes?
 You can share it by tagging me or using my hashtag.
 I share all of your lovely cooking to my page.
 I would love to see your own banana pancake bites!